The earlier owners begin exploring rehoming options, the greater the likelihood of securing a suitable outcome for both horse and owner.

 Equine welfare charities

 Most charities, including World Horse Welfare, are unable to take horses from private owners due to the high number of rescue and neglect cases.
 Each charity has its own criteria for accepting horses and most would expect you to sign over ownership to the organisation.
 Although there are very few spaces at charities, they will be more than happy to discuss options available to you in more detail.
 Some charities offer rehoming services that involve the horse staying with you and not coming into charity care; they will then work on matching the horse with a suitable owner and home.
+Availability and eligibility criteria for charity rehoming schemes vary and should be confirmed directly with the relevant organisation

 You have a duty of care to investigate all available rehoming options should you become unable to care for your horse.
 Every owner, by accepting and dealing with rehoming responsibly, can make a real difference to the overall standards of welfare in the UK.
 This may reduce the cycle of neglect seen regularly by equine welfare charities.